 If your forget-me-nots are not blooming, then there are three primary reasons contributing to the cause,

-i). too much sunlight – as mentioned earlier, forget-me-nots grow in partially shaded areas, exposure to excessive sunlight translates directly into limited success with flowers.
-Instead of producing flowers, the plants will end up burning or wilting under the hot sun.
+1. Too much sunlight – as mentioned earlier, forget-me-nots grow in partially shaded areas, exposure to excessive sunlight translates directly into limited success with flowers.
+Instead of producing flowers, the plants will burn or wilting under the hot sun.

-ii). improper fertilization – the soil needs to be fertilized to work in the essential nutrients.
+2. Improper fertilization – the soil needs to be fertilized to work in the essential nutrients.
 But too much of something can make things worse.
-Similarly, if you overwork fertilizers in the soil then forget-me-nots won’t bloom.
+Similarly, if you overwork soil fertilizers, forget-me-nots won’t bloom.
 So carefully schedule your fertilization routine to twice a year.

-iii). dry soil – forget-me-not loves bog; thus, super moist soil is what we are looking for.
-Make sure to keep the moisture levels up by watering during hot, humid conditions when there is not enough rain.
-Dry soil will majorly contribute to a plan that does not five flowers.
+3. Dry soil – forget-me-not loves bog; thus, super moist soil is what we are looking for.
+Ensure to keep the moisture levels up by watering during hot, humid conditions when there is not enough rain.
+Dry soil will majorly contribute to a plan that does not have five flowers.

-When it comes to naming a class woodland garden plant, forget-me-not takes the crown.
+When naming a class woodland garden plant, forget-me-not takes the crown.
 This charming plant aesthetically forms a carpet in the garden with its blue arrangement of flowers.

-With minimal effort, you get a delicate bed of blooming flowers in the garden, that complement all types of flowers and foliage.
+With minimal effort, you get a delicate bed of blooming flowers in the garden that complements all types of flowers and foliage.

-With a low-maintenance quality and easy care, these powder flowers also come in white and pink colours, making them a perfect pick for any garden.
+Forget-me-nots are a memorable, iconic plant that sticks on your clothes and signals you not to forget them anywhere you go.
+With low-maintenance quality and easy care, these powder flowers also come in white and pink colors, making them a perfect pick for any garden.